Skip to main content

 1. Home

-Cloudflare API for Safer DNS Automation
+Cloudflare API: Safer DNS Automation for Launches and Migrations

 CF_API='https://api.cloudflare.com/client/v4'

-curl --fail --silent --show-error "$CF_API/user/tokens/verify" \
+curl --fail-with-body --silent --show-error \

 --header "Authorization: Bearer $CLOUDFLARE_API_TOKEN"